 Examples of Hardwood Trees:

-Generally speaking, hardwood trees have broad leaves and oftentimes produce flowers.
-Most hardwood trees are “deciduous” (meaning, they shed their leaves annually).
-These trees have a more complex structure and as a result, they tend to grow much slower than softwoods do.
+Generally speaking, hardwood trees have broad leaves and often produce flowers.
+Most hardwood trees are “deciduous” (meaning they shed their leaves annually).
+These trees have a more complex structure, and as a result, they tend to grow much slower than softwoods.

 Examples of Softwood Trees: